I believe anyone can travel with nothing but carry-on luggage. Really! Find out why I love it so much.

 “I have so much special stuff”.

-Chances are you won’t have much time for hobbies – so limit how many materials you bring.
+While it's always nice to have a book or hand for some downtime, chances are you won’t have much time for your hobbies when you travel.
+Limit how many items you bring.
 Some needlepoint while relaxing in a hotel room is fine.
 The quilting and crochet materials can stay home.
-Many equipment – from golf clubs to camera tripods – can be rented on the ground for less than the cost of checking your bags.
+Many specialty items – from golf clubs to camera tripods – can be rented on the ground for less than the cost of checking your bags.
+And more than ever hotels can provide you with short term, free loans of everything from fitness clothing and yoga mats to curling irons and make up mirrors.

 “I have kids!”